Eyantra698Sumanto/Digital-Design-on-FPGA/README.md

 ![image](https://user-images.githubusercontent.com/58599984/137979999-61a7b35f-8fc8-4830-883d-1d1d8ea4ca35.png)

-# Acknowldgement
+# Acknowledgement
-I would like to thank Mr.Kunal Ghosh, Mrs. Anagha Ghosh, Mr. Steve Hoover and Mr. Bala Dinesh for the tutorial explained in the simplest way possible.
+I would like to thank Mr. Kunal Ghosh, Mrs. Anagha Ghosh, Mr. Steve Hoover and Mr. Bala Dinesh for the tutorial explained in the simplest way possible.
 It helped me to learn more about the FPGA and Makerchip in a very easy and structured manner.
 It will be very helpful for students to work on Virtual FPGA as many cannot afford the real one.
 It is also useful for the simulation purpose.

 # References